Art and Other Collectibles Donation Procedure - 61.05.05

-Howard Community College acknowledges that it has an institutional responsibility for its various collections, including art, musical instruments, rare books, etc., and that it oversees the collections in public trust.
-It will, therefore, endeavor to conserve the collections for posterity while making the collections accessible to the public, particularly to students, faculty, and staff.
+Howard Community College (HCC) acknowledges that it has an institutional responsibility for its various collections, including art, musical instruments, rare books, etc., and that it oversees the collections in public trust.
+The college will, therefore, endeavor to conserve the collections for posterity while making the collections accessible to the public, particularly to students, faculty, and staff.

 Responsibility for recommendations for acceptance of an object for entry into an HCC collection rests with the appointed collection committee.

 The appropriate collection committee shall make recommendations to the president of the college for the accession of objects into the HCC collection.
 The final authority for the accession of any artwork or collectible resides with the president.

 Objects may be added to an HCC collection by means of gifts, bequests, purchases, exchanges, or any approved transactions by which title to the objects passes to the college.

 It is the responsibility of the donor to obtain a valuation and provide condition reports or associated documentation as available for submitting this evaluation to the HCCEF.
 For non-cash gift donations with an estimated value under $500, the donor's estimate is acceptable.
 For those items with an estimated value between $500 and $5,000, an internal "expert" can value the property (e.g., the college librarian can value books at this level).
 For those items with an estimated value over $5,000, an independent qualified appraiser must sign the form or provide the information on letterhead.
 Any costs incurred for valuations are paid for by the donor.
 The college reserves the right to obtain its own appraisal.
 The costs of appraisals obtained by the college are the responsibility of the college.

 All approved donated objects are to be accompanied by an appropriate written confirmation of title transfer (gift in-kind form).
 Title to all objects acquired for the collection should be obtained free and clear without restrictions as to use, accession or future disposition, or encumbered by conditions set by the donor.